 - Co-op properties

 To be on the safe side, it is best to ask your lender about what properties are eligible before you start the application process.
-At Main Street Lenders, we allow a wide selection of homes, but this may be different with other companies.
+At TJC Mortgage, we allow a wide selection of homes, but this may be different with other companies.

 Do You Qualify For A Conventional Loan?

 Now you know which properties that are eligible.
 But what about yourself?
 Do you qualify Chances are you do, as long as you meet the standards set by Fannie Mae and Freddie Mac.

 Check them out below: